Chrome DevTools Worker Debugging

 Transferable Objects Zero-copy transfer, eliminates serialization overhead, optimal for binary payloads.
 Invalidates original buffer reference, strict single-ownership model, requires manual re-allocation.
 Safe by design (ownership transfer).

 SharedArrayBuffer True zero-copy concurrent access, ideal for real-time visualization and audio processing.
 Requires strict COOP/COEP headers, introduces Atomics synchronization overhead, complex race condition debugging.
-Requires explicit Atomics primitives; prone to deadlocks if misconfigured.
+Requires explicit Atomics primitives; prone to deadlocks without careful design.

 Implementation Guidance: